2 Samuel 18

 Notes

-Joab's decision to send the Cushite rather than Ahimaaz is a small act of mercy — or at least pragmatism.
-He knows the news will devastate David, and he does not want Ahimaaz, the priest's son and a man personally known to David ("This is a good man," David says), to have to deliver it.
-The Cushite is a foreign runner; the message is the same, but the deliverer is more distant.
+Joab's decision to send the Cushite rather than Ahimaaz is a small act of mercy, or at least of pragmatism.
+The news will devastate David, and Joab does not want to put it in the mouth of Ahimaaz, the priest's son, a man David knows by name and trusts ("He is a good man," David says).
+The Cushite is a foreign runner; the message is the same, but the messenger is more distant.

 Ahimaaz insists on running anyway.
 When he arrives first and David asks the one question — "Is the young man Absalom safe?" — Ahimaaz cannot bring himself to answer it.
 "I saw a great commotion, but I did not know what it was."
 He knows.
-He has outrun the Cushite to say this.
+He has outrun the Cushite only to say this.
 His evasion is not deception but the instinctive refusal to be the one who tells a father his son is dead.

 The Cushite's answer (v.
 32) is diplomatically indirect but unmistakable: "May the enemies of my lord the king... be like that young man."
 He wraps the death announcement in a blessing formula.
-The indirection gives David a moment before the blow lands — but it lands.
+The indirection gives David a moment before the blow lands, but it lands.

 Interpretations